15 Charming Spots to See Christmas Lights in London (2022)

 Carnaby Street has always been home to unorthodox movements in every possible field.
 Their lights game follows the same path.
 Don’t expect to find charming angels or reindeer floating in the air.
 Instead, expect pop-culture-inspired light displays!

-In 2018, Carnaby launched a Queen-inspired light installation to celebrate the film Bohemian Rhapsody.
 In 2020, Carnaby set up lights displaying messages of hope and kindness, with bright pink neon signs bearing words such as “love,” “hero,” “future,” and “London.”
+In 2021, Carnaby upgraded its game putting on a light display called Carnaby Kaleidoscope.
+Visitors enjoyed hundreds of shimmering butterflies hovering above their heads along with heart-warming messages of spiritual rebirth, transformation, change, hope, and life.

 4. Bond Street